ErikBongers/math_parser-rs/README.md

 #/
 a; //finally, the result will be output
 ```

 ### Units
+Units can be appended either directly to numbers or seperated by a dot for identifiers.
+Values get automatically converted to the last unit.
 ```
+12kg;
+twelve.kg;
 Distance=10km+1mi; //Distance will be expressed in the first unit: km.

+//Conversion
+Distance=100; //Standard unit (m) implied.
-Imperial=Distance.mi; //Conversion
+Imperial=Distance.mi; //Conversion from meter to miles.
 Result=(Imperial+5m).km; //Conversion of an expression.
 Hot=1000K.C.F; //Conversion from K to C to F. Note that the intermediate conversion to C is pointless.

+//Only output or conversion?
+Hot=1000K;
 Hot.C; //Output the value of Hot in Celcius.
-Note that the variable Hot remains in K!
+The variable Hot remains in K!
 Hot=Hot.C; //Convert Hot to Celcius.
 Hot.=C; //Does the same as the above line.
 ```
 #### Implemented units:
 * Angle: `rad, deg`